keanucornellwilderIT/Azure-Helpdesk-Active-Directory-Lab/README.md

 ### Scenario 2 - User & Group Management

 #### Problem
-New employees required access to company resources based on department roles.
+New employees `sjohnson`, `edavis`, and `mchen` required access to company resources based on their department roles within the `helpdesklab.local` domain environment, but user accounts and group permissions had not yet been configured properly.

 #### Troubleshooting
 - Created Active Directory users